estods3/PathPlanning-withGeneticAI/README.md

 ## System Requirements

 You will need Python 3 to run this program.
 I tested it with Python 3.6.5 64 bit.
 You will also need a few Python modules.
-You can install these by typing 'pip install -r requirements.txt' in your cloned directory of this repository.
+You can install these by typing `pip install -r requirements.txt` in your cloned directory of this repository.

 ## Example: